apigear-io/apigear-docs/docs/advanced/simulation/examples.md

 ## Ball Animation Example

-The ball animation example uses the proxy api with `$createActor` to simulate a simple ball animation.
-The system consists of a ball actor that moves around the screen based on its velocity and acceleration.
-The ball bounces off the walls and changes color when it hits the edges.
+The ball animation example simulates a simple ball physics system.
+The ball has position, velocity, and acceleration properties.
+The ball moves around based on its velocity and acceleration, demonstrating the natural API for property updates and signal emissions.

 ### API Definition